lostjared/masterx-ovdm-linux/README.md

 Just sharing this with you for fun.

-Oh the username password for the login is:
+Oh the user name / password for the login is:

 Username: Jared

 Password: masterx

 Thanks,
 	Jared